 What we do

-- Appointing a substitute decision maker.
-Someone you trust to make medical decision on your behalf if you were unable to
+- Appointing someone - Think about who you trust to make medical decision on your behalf if you were unable to.
+You can complete a legal form to appoint this person as your Medical Treatment Decision Maker

-- Chatting and communicating.
-Talking to family, friends and doctors about what is important to you about your health
+- Chatting and communicating - Talk to family, friends and doctors about what is important to you.
+Discuss your values, preferences and what you would find unacceptable in relation to your health

 You can make an appointment with the Advance Care Planning Service to assist with:

-- having a conversation about your beliefs, values, and what you would find acceptable in relation to your health
+- having a conversation about your values, preferences and what you would find acceptable in relation to your health

-- writing down your values and preferences in an advance care plan
+- writing down your values and preferences in an Advance Care Directive

-- distributing copies of your advance care planning documents to key health service providers and decision makers, for example Alfred Health, your GP, Medical Enduring Power Of Attorney and family
+- distributing copies of your advance care planning documents to key health providers and decision makers, for example Alfred Health, your GP, Medical Treatment Decision Maker and family

-- advance care planning community information sessions are scheduled multiple times throughout the year.
-These sessions provide an overview of advance care planning in a group setting.
-They are held at Caulfield Hospital and bookings are required
+Advance Care Planning community information sessions are scheduled multiple times throughout the year.
+These sessions provide an overview of Advance Care Planning in a group setting.

 Who we care for

-Anyone can make an advance care plan, however, it is of particular importance to those who have a chronic health condition or are regularly admitted to hospital.
-It is ideal to undertake advance care planning when the your health is stable.
+Anyone can make an advance care directive.
+However, it is of particular importance to those who have a chronic health condition or are regularly admitted to hospital.
+It is ideal to undertake advance care planning when your health is stable.

 Commonly asked questions

-Advance care planning outpatient appointments can be arranged at one of three locations:
+Advance Care Planning outpatient appointments can be arranged at Caulfield Hospital

 How to access this service